Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 How is anemia diagnosed?

-- a Complete Blood Count (CBC) to check the number of red blood cells
+- Complete Blood Count (CBC) – determines the number, size, volume, and hemoglobin content of red blood cells

-- Hematocrit to check for percentage of red blood cells in the blood
+- Hematocrit – tests the percentage of red blood cells in the blood

 What are the complications of anemia?